Who's Giving Money to Florida's Medical Marijuana Campaigns?

 In between, though, there's another, sizable camp -- the midsize givers who have handed over five-figure sums, sometimes several times.
 It's a key group in the fight to bring legal medical weed to Florida, and records show it's an eclectic assortment: from local attorneys to sports agents and out-of-state pot entrepreneurs to reptile sellers.

 Campaign documents show that the People United for Medical Marijuana's piggy bank is filled with around $5.5 million from 5,659 gifts.
 Most of that cash came from two sources: movement leader John Morgan and Democratic cause sugar mama Barbara Stiefel.

 But out-of-state weed interests are also getting in on the action.
-Las Vegas-based Ghost Management Group, a private firm with fingers in dozens of medical marijuana websites and ventures, gave $10,000 to the campaign.
+Denver and Irvine-based Ghost Group, a private firm with fingers in dozens of medical marijuana websites and ventures, gave $10,000 to the campaign.
 Scott Dittman -- CEO of Fusion Pharm Inc., a company that tricks out shipping containers as grow houses -- dropped $40,000.
 The Harborside Health Center, an Oakland cannabis dispensary, forked over $20,000.

 Across Florida, the mix of midsized givers includes oddball companies and no-name outfits.
 Int.
 Sports Managing, which lists its address as a West Kendall apartment, gave $50,000.
 Harrison's Organic Acres in Palm Beach also kicked in $50,000.
 Manchester Capital, based in Plantation, mailed in $30,000.
 Hollywood-based Alternative Fuels Americas Inc. spent $10,000, the same figure contributed by Miami-based criminal defense firm Jeffrey Feiler PA.
 Ben Siegel Reptiles, a Deerfield Beach wholesaler of slithery pets, also sent a check for $10,000.